What Trump (and most people) don't understand about the poor

 By and large, Americans can find jobs today.
 But too often those jobs have wild swings in pay.
 A mechanic, for example, might earn $3,500 one month and then drop to around $1,000 the next, when customers don't materialize.

-The working poor and, increasingly, the middle class are in a state of "persistent anxiety" about their finances, says Jonathan Morduch, the co-author of a groundbreaking new book, "The Financial Diaries."
+The working poor and, increasingly, the middle class are in a state of "persistent anxiety" about their finances, says Jonathan Morduch, the co-author of a groundbreaking new book, "The Financial Diaries," with Rachel Schneider.

 President Trump tapped into exactly this deep economic unease during his campaign.
 He solution is to get more people working.
 He promised to create the most jobs of any U.S. president.
 It's a herculean goal, but even if Trump manages it, it probably won't be enough.